andrewchambers/hermes/README.md

 Hermes does not care what other package managers you use, and does not install packages in the traditional ```/bin``` path so will not conflict with them.

-## What does using hermes look like?

-Coming soon...